MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/figure.md

 ---
 layout: entry
-title:  "Figure: maps, charts and graphics"
+title:  "Figure: Maps, Charts and Graphics"
 description: "How to test accessible figures, maps, charts and tables for the Web"
 categories: main